All Episodes

 I'm just telling you that the pupils and teachers, they will continue to be told don't stare at Muslims.

-It might incite them.
+That might incite them.

-This is the UK telegraph.
+This is the UK Telegraph.

 Don't stare at the apes.